JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 [//]: # (title: Configure an iOS delivery pipeline for your Kotlin Multiplatform project)

 In this tutorial, you'll learn how to set up TeamCity Cloud for a Kotlin Multiplatform project with an iOS target.
-You'll create a CI pipeline that builds and tests your iOS app on hosted macOS agents, configure Apple signing credentials, upload a build to TestFlight, and automate the process to trigger new builds on every push to your repository.
+You'll create a CI pipeline that builds and tests your iOS app on a hosted macOS agent, configure Apple signing credentials, upload a build to TestFlight, and automate the process to start a new build on every push to your repository.

-The [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) walks you through the entire setup directly from your development environment — from connecting your project to TeamCity Cloud to publishing your iOS application.
+The [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) walks you through the entire setup directly from your IDE — from connecting your project to TeamCity Cloud to publishing your iOS application.

 With this workflow, TeamCity Cloud: